RamsesO/SnoopDogGalatica/README.md

 * Have planets and moons orbiting Ruber
 * Have the Front, Top, Unum and Duo cameras
-* You should have warbird and 1 missle at (4900, 1000, 4850)
+* You should have warbird and 1 missile at (4900, 1000, 4850)

 ## Phase #2

-* Missle Sites
+* Missile Sites
-    * Model for missle sites should be created
+    * Model for missile sites should be created
-    * Missle sites should be located at the top (highest Y value) of the planet
+    * Missile sites should be located at the top (highest Y value) of the planet
-    * Missle sites should have a bounding radius of about 30
+    * Missile sites should have a bounding radius of about 30

 * Cameras
     * Warbird's camera should move with the ship